Identifying A Spark: How To Recognize Chemistry Between Two People

 What does it mean to have chemistry between two people?

-Chemistry entails an energetic connection between two individuals.
-When a man and a woman have chemistry, they can be attracted to each other in various ways.
+Chemistry entails an energetic connection between two individuals right at the first meeting.
+When a man and a woman have chemistry, they can be attracted to each other in various ways regardless of appearance or other factors.
 This is obviously not just relevant to heterosexual couples -- it can apply to all genders and sexual orientations.

-They might have physical chemistry, in which they feel a physical or sexual attraction to each other.
-For example, they might experience romantic chemistry while out on a date together and get excited thinking about each other sexually.
+They might have physical chemistry or physical attraction, in which they feel a physical or sexual attraction and connection to each other.
+For example, they might experience romantic chemistry while out on a first meeting or date together, share interests, and get excited thinking about each other sexually.

 What is the difference between intellectual and emotional chemistry?

-Two people might also have intellectual chemistry, in which they are attracted to each other’s minds.
-Or they might have emotional chemistry, where they can understand each other at an emotional level and talk about things such as spirituality, attitudes, values, and more.
+People may experience chemistry in these two aspects–intellectual and emotional.
+Two people might also have intellectual chemistry, in which they are attracted to each other’s minds and ability to think critically and logically.
+Or they might have emotional chemistry, where they can understand each other emotionally and talk about interests such as spirituality, attitudes, hope, values, and more.

-Ideally, the chemistry between people is a combination of all these types of chemistry and result in a good match for each other.
+Ideally, the chemistry between people is a combination of all these types of chemistry and results in a good match for each other.
 Chemistry in romantic relationships is important.

-How do you know if you have chemistry with someone?
+How do you know if you have chemistry with another person?

-The chemistry between people can be seen in body language or subtle ways, such as eye contact, flirting, banter, constant focus, and losing track of time.
-If you have chemistry with someone, you can often feel it in your gut.
-You may notice that you feel a little nervous, have butterflies in your stomach, or show a twinkle in your eyes.
-Maybe you blush or laugh nervously, or maybe when you touch, you have a particular feeling like a shock through your body.
+The chemistry between people can be heard through spoken words, seen in body language or subtle ways, such as eye contact, flirting, banter, constant focus, and losing track of time.
+If you have chemistry with another person, you can often feel it in your gut.
+You may notice that you usually feel a little nervous, have butterflies in your stomach, have a new world full of happiness, or show a twinkle in your eyes.
+Maybe you blush or laugh nervously, or maybe when you touch, you have a particular feeling, like a shock through your body.

 Essentially, if there’s chemistry between people, they get excited about each other physically and mentally.
-If you experience chemistry with someone, you might think about this person when they’re not around.
-When you’re together, there is mutual attraction, trust, and effortless communication.
+If you experience chemistry or physical attraction with a person, you are spending time thinking about this person when they’re not around.
+You start to get curious about their interests.
+When you’re together, there is mutual attraction, trust, romance, understanding, and effortless communication.

 How can you tell if there is a spark between you and a romantic interest?

-You can usually feel it in your body if there is chemistry between people.
+You can usually feel it in your body if there is a course of chemistry or connection between people while interacting.
 When you experience chemistry, a spark might be felt physically somewhere in your body.
-You might feel your heart racing when they are close to you, or you may feel nervous when meeting someone with whom you have built up chemistry.
+You might feel your heart racing when this person is close to you, or you may feel nervous when meeting someone with whom you have built up chemistry.

-If you are with someone and you feel a certain spark, there’s a good chance you will both be thinking about each other later.
-And there is also a good chance that you will fantasize about intimacy between yourself and that person.
+If you are with someone, whether in friendship or not, and you feel a certain spark, there’s a good chance you will both be thinking about each other later.
+There is also a good chance that you will fantasize about intimacy and many things between yourself and that person.

 How do you know if the chemistry is mutual?